M4 relief road: 2020 Internal Market Bill

 In September 2020 there was widespread discussion about the impact of the United Kingdom Internal Market Bill, put forward to transfer powers previously held by the European Union, which would take effect in 2021 after the Transition Period.
 The bill drew the criticism of some, including the Welsh Government, who argued that it would allow the Westminster Government to push forward with the M4 Relief Road despite Welsh Government opposition.
 The bill would, for the first time since devolution, allow the use of "parliamentary funds to assist with 'promoting economic development' or 'providing infrastructure'" in the devolved nations.
 However the BBC reported that while the bill would enable the Government to "finance" such projects, it would not resolve the issue of obtaining planning permission and other hurdles to constructing the road, many of which remain devolved to Welsh Government and the Welsh Local Authorities.

 Plan

-The current M4 would be diverted at Magor to follow the A4810 Eastern Distributor Road, before diverting away from it across the Caldicot and Wentloog Levels.
-The first junction would be located just south of the steelworks site to provide access to the Glan Llyn development site.
-This would be followed by a bridge over the River Usk, before another junction over the docks providing a link to the A48 Southern Distributor Road.
-The remainder of the route would cross the levels just south of Duffryn, before an interchange with the current M4 and A48(M) at Castleton.
+The current M4 would have been diverted at Magor to follow the A4810 Eastern Distributor Road, before diverting away from it across the Caldicot and Wentloog Levels.
+The first junction would then be located just south of the steelworks site to provide access to the Glan Llyn development site.
+This would have been followed by a bridge over the River Usk, before another junction over the docks providing a link to the A48 Southern Distributor Road.
+The remainder of the route would have crossed the levels just south of Duffryn, before an interchange with the current M4 and A48(M) at Castleton.

 Additional measures

-As part of improving traffic flow around Newport, the following measures have also been taken:
+As part of improving traffic flow around Newport, the following measures have also been considered: